cedricwalter/cedricwalter.github.io/content/posts/Hobbies/flight-simulator-xplane.md

 * Qubic System QS-S25 https://qubicsystem.com/product/qs-s25/  30k CHF 460kg!
 * DoF Reality P6 Pro https://dofreality.com/product/racing/motion-racing-rig-6-axis-pro-p6/   8000.- CHF

+## Eye tracker (really nice to have)
+You can just setup a tracker system for free with an android phone, droidcam phone app and windows app, trackAl on pc, and also openTrack.
+Works great.

 ## Vibrations (really nice to have)

 ### Do It Yourself